unlisted02/Qr-React/README.md

 Features:
 - Light / dark mode theme switcher
 - Qr Code 'overwhelm.com' default on loading
-- Dynamically generating the QR Code as you type the URL
+- Dynamically generating the Qr Code as you type the URL
-- Dynamically update the color and background of the QR Code based on the customization input entered by the user
+- Dynamically update the color and background of the Qr Code based on the customization input entered by the user
-- Dynamically update the customized image of the QR Code
+- Dynamically update the customized image of the Qr Code
-- Removes the custom image of the QR Code
+- Removes the custom image of the Qr Code
-- You can download the `.png` of the generated QR Code
+- You can download the `.png` of the generated Qr Code

 ### Links